mdn/content/files/en-us/web/api/serialport/open/index.md

 ### Exceptions

 - `InvalidStateError` {{domxref("DOMException")}}
-  - : Thrown if the port is already open.
+  - : Returned if the port is already open.
 - `NetworkError` {{domxref("DOMException")}}
-  - : Thrown if the attempt to open the port failed.
+  - : Returned if the attempt to open the port failed.

 ## Examples